Welcome Back Eagle Parents and Scholars,

 Check yellow Cam folders for communication,Test papers and CAM Point sheets.
 Please return them signed by Thurday morning.
 Students will lose a Cam point every day the folder has not been returned.

-We are closing out the first 9 weeks of school; Please understand your child recieves points daily for class participation, completing homework assignments, being prepared, respecting school and classroom rules, and turning in assignments on time..
+The second 9 weeks of school for students is almost over 12/19/25; Please understand your child recieves points daily for class participation, completing homework assignments, being prepared, respecting school and classroom rules, and turning in assignments on time..

 John L. Ory is a project based school all students in both 5th and 6th grade are required to complete projects assigned following instructions and rubric given...